hugopendlebury/gribtoarrow/readme.md

 - Install ECCODES -> build from source
 - Install arrow -> use homebrew on osx
 - pip install pyarrow (or use venv but remember to activate it when testing)
 - pip install polars (if you want to run the samples / tests).
-At the lowest level you can intereact with the result using pyArrow or any tools which can interact with the Apache Arrow ecosystem e.g. Pandas / Polars etc..
+At the lowest level you can intereact with the results using pyArrow or any tools which can interact with the Apache Arrow ecosystem e.g. Pandas, Polars, Duckdb, Vaex etc..

 ### Clone This project

 Clone this project using git

-Then cd into the folder and clone pybind11 at the root level of the folder
+Then cd into the folder and clone pybind11 at the root level of the folder.

 ### Clone pybind11

 The module is created using pybind11.
 Rather than adding this as source to this repository you should instead clone the latest version into this repo.
-This can be done with a command similar to the one below, note it might not be exactly this command git might suggest to use a sub-project, follow the git recommendation.
+This can be done with a command similar to the one below, note it might not be exactly this command git might suggest to use a sub-project or similar, follow the git recommendation.

 In the project folder, clone pybind11